SAN LORENZO – BANCHI – SOTTORIPA – FOSSATELLO – LOMELLINI –BALBI – SPIANATA CASTELLETTO – VIA GARIBALDI – LUCCOLI – SAN MATTEO

 Subway: Metro De Ferrari, San Giorgio

-Look up to the sky as if trying to reach the top of San Lorenzo’s Cathedral bell tower, take a left turn onto Via di Scurreria, which, like a river, runs to the front door of Palazzo Imperiale.
-Only a few metres away on your left is Vico degli Indoratori.
-It will surprise you with its fresh, green, hornbeam tree casting its shadow over the ‘kids’ square’, a unique site in Genoa’s historical centre, a courtyard where your hearing is tickled by the gentle sound of the turning of pages.
+To visit the Old Town of Genoa in a few hours and discover the charm of its “vicoli” (alleys), I propose a circular route (three hours) starting from the Cathedral of San Lorenzo.
+Look up to the sky as if trying to reach the top of the bell tower, take a left turn onto Via di Scurreria, which, like a river, runs to the front door of Palazzo Imperiale in Piazza Campetto.
+You can go down to the end of the street and enjoy the buildings of Campetto (and then in piazza Soziglia – connection to route 2 – turn left towards Banchi).
+Alternatively, only a few metres away in via di Scurreria, on your left, is Vico degli Indoratori.
+It will surprise you with its fresh, green, hornbeam tree casting its shadow over the ‘kids’ square’, one of the rare courtyards for public use in the historical centre.
 For a few moments you get sucked into the dark bowels of Vico degli Scudai and Vico Carlone.
 In Via degli Orefici you will find the light again.
 Then on your left is Piazza Banchi, behind the ancient port of Genoa and Piazza Caricamento (which means the ‘loading and unloading of goods’).
 This was once the economic heart of the Genoese superpower.

 When you have walked down the steps of San Pietro, go along Via al Ponte Reale, then turn right in the heart of Sottoripa.
 Here you can find a bit of everything.
 Small shops selling useful and useless objects without caring too much, shop signs blending into one another and old stones which have absorbed the smells of the city for who knows how many years.
 The sea once lapped the arcades, and the stalls exposed all kinds of goods carried by ships from all over the world.
 The ‘modern’ part of Sottoripa, along the perimeter of Caricamento, still has room for a piece of history in the last section just before the turn, opposite the Aquarium, near Vico Pinelli and the Piazza Pinelli basin, where the building of the same name is decorated various art forms.
 Walk beyond Piazza dell’Agnello and turn left in Piazza di San Pancrazio which features a curved church and a green façade, the windows of which have been erased by some deity.

 From Piazza della Nunziata, in front of the Basilica della Santissima Annunziata del Vastato, walk along the noble Via Balbi, Genoa’s current university area.
 At number 4, the bucolic orange tree garden inside the Faculty of Literature is like a foot massage considering the pleasure that it gives you.
 Further up you will find Palazzo Reale – the Royal Palace – with an ample balcony overlooking the ancient Via di Pré, the casbah, the area of the city with a prevalence of ‘new Genoese’, people hailing from North Africa and Senegal.
 Carry on walking as far as the archivolt, the lively colour of the restored facades surrounding the ancient washhouses, the Santa Brigida Truogoli.
 Behind you will find Santa Brigida and the wrecked arch, where a terrorist attack took place on June 8, 1976, when members of the Red Brigades assassinated Genoa’s Public Prosecutor Francesco Coco and two policemen.
-Walk back to Piazza della Nunziata, reach Largo della Zecca and walk through the Giuseppe Garibaldi tunnel.
+Walk back to Piazza della Nunziata, reach Largo della Zecca (here starts the Zecca – Righi funicular to the Righi trekking area) and walk through the Giuseppe Garibaldi tunnel.

 With your lungs filled with astonishment, cross Spianata di Castelletto (Belvedere Montaldo) and head down again into the bowels of the city along the road leading to Spianata di Castelletto.
 The poetry that is whispered in your ear awaits you round the corner… It almost makes fun of the eyesight, as the Lighthouse rises proud, thin and magnificent between the two buildings.
 It is impossible to believe that this marvel has been created by chance.
 It may have been poetic licence, a brush stroke of insanity and genius.
 Or it may have a higher meaning, which I cannot grasp.

-The descent among decorated windows and climbing plants will lead you to Piazza della Meridiana in no rush, then on to the regal Via Garibaldi, its palaces being listed among UNESCO’s heritage sites and open to the public, the museums in Strada Nuova, one of them Palazzo Tursi, the official location of Genoa’s municipality.
+The descent among decorated windows and climbing plants will lead you to the Palazzi dei Rolli of Piazza della Meridiana and via Garibaldi listed among UNESCO’s heritage sites (you can visit the museums in Strada Nuova Palazzo Rosso, Palazzo Bianco and Palazzo Tursi the official location of Genoa’s municipality).

-Via Garibaldi opens to the city in Piazza Fontane Marose.
-From here you can go down along Via Luccoli to gain access to the old town again.
+Via Garibaldi opens to the city in Piazza Fontane Marose with its Rolli’s facade.
+From here you can go down along Via Luccoli to gain access to the Old Town again.
 The elegant caruggio deserves a break and a gaze, especially in Piazza Luccoli before you turn left in Vico del Fieno.
 Once at the end, turn right towards Piazza San Matteo, the city’s black and white diamond, the Doria family’s ancient heart.
 Now you will just have to take Salita allo Arcivescovato at the foot of Palazzo Ducale to get back to piazza San Lorenzo, where you started the tour.

 [photo by Daniele Orlandi]